When you have been accepted by MFS

 Before your MFS

-You can upload relevant information and documentation at Stockholm University's MFS portal (use the same login as for your application).
+You can upload relevant information and documentation at Stockholm University's MFS portal (use your Student-ID to log in).

 Accept your offer